The best time to travel to Uganda

 It’s time to escape the pressures of work and find that time to spend on yourself.
-Whether you’ve retired from work, want to have a family vacation, get into voluntary work or want to spend your days creating new memories while you travel the world; Travelers Link Africa is your ticket to doing all of the things you’ve always wanted to do with our customised Safari packages.
+Whether you’ve retired from work, want to have a family vacation, get into voluntary work, or want to spend your days creating new memories while you travel the world; Travelers Link Africa is your ticket to doing all of the things you’ve always wanted to do with our customized Safari packages.
 Below is a guide to travel to Uganda.

-Travel Tip: These months are high or peak seasons and it’s recommended to book your primates walk permits and preferred accommodations in advance.
+Travel Tip: These months are high or peak seasons and it’s recommended to book your primate’s walk permits and preferred accommodations in advance.
 Please note that within the tropical forested areas, the downpour is expected anytime but the skies do clear up thereafter.
 Pack some light clothes and sandals for comfort.

 Travel Tip: Get steady hiking boots and rain jackets or coats which will come in handy.
 At times accommodations do offer low season rates leading to attractive tour price quotations.

-No matter the weather as its unpredictable at times, Uganda can be visited all year round.
-So get that flight ticket booked, tag your friends along and get packing.
+No matter the weather as it’s unpredictable at times, Uganda can be visited all year round.
+So get that flight ticket booked, tag your friends along, and get packing.
 Destination Uganda awaits to take you on a journey of a lifetime.

 During your trip, you’ll also benefit from an expert tour guide.
-They’ll share their extensive knowledge of the area, guiding you through the must-see sights and hidden gems to deliver a truly authentic experience.
-They’re on-hand throughout the duration of your trip to answer any questions you may have.
+They will share their extensive knowledge of the area, guiding you through the must-see sights and hidden gems to deliver a truly authentic experience.
+They are on hand throughout your trip to answer any questions you may have.